opensecuritycontroller/community/development/osgi/osgi-dev.md

 ## OSC Bundles

 Every project mentioned in previous paragraph has `bnd.bnd` file inside which treats `pom.xml` like a repository.
 It is extremely important to correctly scope your dependencies in the `pom.xml`.
-You can read more about maven dependency scope under [this](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) link.
+You can read more about Maven dependency scope under [this](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) link.

 ### Adding Dependencies to the Uber Bundle

-*Notice: Only **runtime** non OSGi dependencies that are not compatible with OSGi should be added to this bundle.*
+*Notice: Only **runtime** dependencies that are not compatible with OSGi should be added to this bundle.*

 Let us take a look at `osc-uber\bnd.bnd` .
 It is bundle that contains it's own java classes but also classes from dependencies selected to `bnd.bnd` from `pom.xml`.